REC Solar Panels a quality solution for the Sunshine Coast

 Not every installer can call themselves a “REC Certified Solar Professional”.
 This appointment of SolarWide means we have been recognised by REC as best-in-class service and reliability for the Sunshine Coast region.

-By choosing SolarWide a REC Certified Solar Professional for your installation, you can benefit from REC’s unique REC ProTrust Warranty package at no extra cost.
+By choosing SolarWide a Platinum REC Certified Solar Professional for your installation, you can benefit from REC’s unique REC ProTrust Warranty package at no extra cost.
 The REC ProTrust Warranty gives you an extra 5 years product warranty cover (25 years total) and up to 25-year labor cover* in addition to REC’s 25-year performance warranty.

 *Subject to conditions.
 See the REC website for more details